India’s rights panel wants law for dignity in death – but marginal groups first need dignity in life

 As I have tried to show, this plays out perniciously in India too.
 The debasing and degrading treatment of those in death today mirrors their undignified treatment in life itself.
 In this light, while the National Human Rights Commission’s demand for a law to protect the dignity of the dead is urgent, it is equally vital for the Indian state to substantively cultivate the virtue of humanity without using “dignity” as a fig-leaf to ignore deeper socio-cultural, legal and medical disparities, which are being exacerbated by Covid-19.

 Nikhil Pandhi is a doctoral candidate in medical and cultural anthropology at Princeton University.
-He ethnographically researches global health and the socio-cultural determinants of health in India.
-He was formerly a journalist and a Rhodes Scholar.
+A Rhodes Scholar, he ethnographically researches global health and the socio-cultural determinants of health in India.

 Respond to this article with a post